Rebecca Barclay photo by Tania Anderson

 her study of traditional songs.

-GAIA’S BALANCE is an album of mostly original song-writing described as gentle and other-worldly, yet a daring canvas with occasional celtic and jazz overtones.
-Here in you can clearly see Rebecca's caring and passion for the natural world and the fragile human spirit.
-Included in the guest musicians, were Montreal’s Peruvian player Pepe Medoza on pan flutes (antara & kena) and Toronto’s Corey Manders, then a student of Mike Murley, playing saxophone.
-You will find Rebecca’s unique signature on the choice of matching musicians together for the production of her albums.
-Her fearless and dedicated work as a musical seamstress, with a deep commitment to the older human stories, has earned her a place at the forefront of Canada’s new generation of traditional musicians.
+GAIA’S BALANCE Original song-writing both gentle and other-worldly, fills a daring canvas with hints of celtic and jazz overtones.
+Here you can clearly see Rebecca's caring passion for the natural world.
+Included in the guest musicians, are Montreal’s Peruvian player Pepe Medoza on pan flutes (antara and kena) and Toronto’s Corey Manders then a student of Mike Murley playing saxophone.
+Rebecca builds a unique signature on the choice of matching musicians together for the production of her albums.
+A fearless and dedicated musical seamstress, Rebecca has a deep commitment to the older story-songs earning her a place at the forefront of Canada’s new generations of traditional musicians

 Rebecca Barclay pic